 The rsync user follow these instructions to connect remote system on a different port.

-This tutorial helped you to secure your Linux server by changing SSH port to a non-standard port.
+This tutorial helped you to secure your Linux server by changing the SSH port to a non-standard port.
 Once the SSH port is changed, you must update the firewall rules to secure the new port.